 Charles M. Williams Professor of Business Administration

-In addition to his books, Simons' ongoing research into the relationship between business strategy, organization design, and management control systems has been published in journals and books such as Capitalism and Society, Harvard Business Review, Sloan Management Review, Strategic Management Journal, Accounting, Organizations and Society, Contemporary Accounting Research, Accounting and Management: Field Study Perspectives, and Journal of Accounting Literature.
-His articles in Harvard Business Review include “Stress-Test Your Strategy” (November 2010), “Managing Risk in the New World” (October 2009), “Designing High-Performance Jobs” (July 2005), “How Risky is Your Company?”
+In addition to his books, Simons' ongoing research into the relationship between business strategy, organization design, and management control systems has been published in journals such as Harvard Business Review, Capitalism and Society, Sloan Management Review, Strategic Management Journal, Accounting, Organizations and Society, Contemporary Accounting Research, and Journal of Accounting Literature.
+His articles in Harvard Business Review include “Choosing the Right Customer” (March 2014), “Stress-Test Your Strategy” (November 2010), “Managing Risk in the New World” (October 2009), “Designing High-Performance Jobs” (July 2005), “How Risky is Your Company?”
 (April 1999), “How High is Your Return on Management?”
 (January 1998), and “Control in an Age of Empowerment” (March/April 1995).

 A Canadian CPA, Simons earned his Ph.D. from McGill University.
 Simons has served as a consultant to many companies on topics related to strategy execution, organization design, performance measurement, and strategic control.
 He has testified as an expert witness in U.S. Federal Court and before State Public Utility Commissions.